roy-t/MiniRTS/README.md

 - [Tim Jones](http://timjones.io/blog/archive/2015/04/13/cascaded-shadow-maps-sample-for-monogame), especially his article and source code for cascaded shadow maps
 - [Bevy](https://bevyengine.org/news/introducing-bevy/) for their focus on being 'the most ergonomic ECS in existence'
 - [Coding Adventures](https://www.youtube.com/watch?v=r_It_X7v-1E&list=PLFt_AvWsXl0ehjAfLFsp1PGaatzAwo0uK) great video series by Sebastian Lague
-- Ziggyware, ConkerJo, CatalinZima and all the other great blogs about XNA that have are now defunct
+- Ziggyware, ConkerJo, CatalinZima and all the other great blogs about XNA that are now defunct

 I also get a lot of my inspiration from books, like the [Real Time Rendering](http://www.realtimerendering.com/) book and Eric Lengyel's [Foundations of Game Engine Development](http://terathon.com/blog/) series.